BetterDiscord/docs/docs/plugins/introduction/guidelines.md

     - This includes but is not limited to: hidden channels, deleted messages, invisible/offline status distinction.
 1. Plugins must not use remote libraries.
    - Necessary dependencies should be either bundled or a separate plugin.
-1. Plugins must not use closed source nor self-hosted binaries or libaries.
+1. Plugins must not use closed source nor self-hosted binaries or libraries.
 1. Plugins must not be obfuscated, minified, include sourcemaps, or be otherwise deceitful.
 1. Plugins must not bypass the addon approval system by implementing their own update system.